szymon-sawicki/cinema-app/README.md

 - Screening
 - Movie

-I'm planning to add some in next time
+I will add User and Ticket domain objects in few days

 ## Working features at the moment